 Sushi began as fast food

-Bluefin Tuna is a prized ingredient for sushi.
+Bluefin Tuna is a prized ingredient.
 Once considered cat food, the highest price ever paid for a sushi grade Bluefin Tuna was $396,000 for a 342kg fish ($1,158/kg) in January 2011 at the Tsukiji Fish Market in Tokyo.

 You shouldn’t use chopsticks

 Sashimi (slices of fish with no rice) is typically eaten with chopsticks, but the correct way to eat sushi is with your hands, by lifting a piece between your thumb and middle finger.
 Picking up the sushi allows you to feel the texture and prevents damage from the chopsticks.

 Turn the piece upside down by rotating it anticlockwise and place the sushi pieces in the mouth upside down so that the fish is against your tongue.
 This allows your taste-buds to sample the complex flavours.
 Eat the entire piece in one bite, as trying to make it last two bites usually results in it falling apart.

 Ensure your fingers are clean – some sushi restaurants will provide a wet towel, which should never be used on your face.

 Pour only a small amount of soy sauce onto your plate or into your bowl, and add more if you need it.
 Wasting soy sauce is taboo in serious Japanese dining etiquette.
 It also suggests that you suspect the fish is old and needs flavouring, even before you try it.
 The same applies to wasabi.
 It’s an offence akin to slathering your prime steak cut in ketchup.

 There’s etiquette to be observed